edward-ly/kinect-konductor/README.md

 ### Linux

-To compile the program, simply clone the repository and run `make all` in the project directory.
-Ensure that all the required libraries listed above are installed and configured for your computer.

->Note: if you are configuring libfreenect with `cmake`, be sure to use the option `-DBUILD_CV=ON`.
+>Note: Ensure that all the required libraries listed above are installed and configured for your computer.
+If you are configuring libfreenect with `cmake`, be sure to use the option `-DBUILD_CV=ON`.
 Similarly, use the option `-DWITH_OPENGL=ON` when configuring OpenCV.

+1. Clone this repository and `cd` to the source directory.
+2. Create a new folder called `XKin` and clone the [XKin library repository](https://github.com/fpeder/XKin) into that folder.
+Follow the instructions provided to compile it.
+3. Return to the source directory and run `make`.